15% of Londoners do not have suitable voter ID, polling suggests

 Separately, research by the Electoral Commission looking at the 2023 May local elections across England found 1% of non-voters did not cast a ballot because they went to a polling station without valid ID.

-But this rose to 5% among 18 to 24-year-olds and those from a mixed or black ethnic background.
+But this rose to 5% among 18 to 24-year-olds and those from minority ethnic backgrounds.

 Under a new policy introduced by the Conservative government, this year’s local elections in England were the first time people were required to show identification before collecting their ballot paper at polling stations.

-The rules were widened to cover UK general elections from the autumn.
+The rules were widened to cover UK general elections from the autumn, and will apply to the London mayoral vote expected next year, in which Mr Khan will face a challenge from Tory candidate Susan Hall.

 Passports, driving licences, older or disabled person’s bus passes and 60+ Oyster cards are among the documents permitted.